Anurag-xo/EmailNotification-microservice/README.md

 - **Event-Driven:** Reacts to `ProductCreatedEvent` messages.
 - **Resilient:** Implements retry logic for transient errors and a dead-letter topic for persistent errors.
 - **REST Communication:** Interacts with other services via REST APIs.
+- **Idempotent Consumer:** Ensures that duplicate messages are not processed, making the service more robust.

 ## Prerequisites